 - Prioritization of diversity, equity, inclusion, and accessibility at all levels.

-The conference is hosted by the Centre for Addiction and Mental Health (CAMH), and co-sponsored by the Canadian Centre on Substance Use and Addiction (CCSA) and the Mental Health Commission of Canada (MHCC) with planning and support from international leaders in the field.
+The conference co-hosted by the Centre for Addiction and Mental Health (CAMH), the Canadian Centre on Substance Use and Addiction (CCSA), and the Mental Health Commission of Canada (MHCC) with planning and support from international leaders in the field.

 - CAMH is Canada’s largest mental health and substance use/addiction teaching hospital, as well as one of the world’s leading research centers in these health domains.
 CAMH is affiliated with the University of Toronto, a major research university and academic medical center.
 CAMH researchers are currently collaborating on a number of clinical trials and observational studies in the area of psychedelic science.

 - CCSA and MHCC are NGOs that provide Canadian leadership on substance use and mental health.

 In addition, the University of Connecticut (UConn) will play a key role in the planning, publication and dissemination of the planned substance abuse part of the conference program (via a special issue of the Journal of Studies on Alcohol and Drugs or JSAD).

 Planning and Advisory Committees

 Conference planning and program development are supported by a core Planning Committee of addiction and mental health researchers, research operations specialists, and communications specialists.
 In addition, a 24-member international Advisory Committee – developed with close attention to diversity and representation – is advising on content and equity issues.

 Conference Planning Committee

 - Dr. Brian Rush, Emeritus Scientist, CAMH; Professor, University of Toronto

-- Dr. Dominique Morisano, CPsych, Collaborator Scientist, CAMH; Adjunct Professor, University of Toronto; Chief Psychologist, Field Trip Health
+- Dr. Dominique Morisano, CPsych, Adjunct Professor, University of Toronto and University of Ottawa; Collaborator Scientist, CAMH

 - Dr. Monnica Williams, CPsych, Canada Research Chair for Mental Health Disparities, University of Ottawa